What is the difference between the actual and nominal glass block sizes?

 Transit times depend on the type of product ordered, as well as your area and accessibility.
 See the information below or refer to our full shipping policy for more details.

-- Imperial Line Glass Block: Ships the day after you place your order online.
+- Imperial Line Glass Block: Ships in 1-3 business days after you place your order online.

-- Basic Line Glass Block: Special order product, allow 3-4 weeks to arrive.
+- Basic Line Glass Block: Few items in this line are stocked in our warehouse.
+Special order product, allow 3-4 weeks to arrive.

 - Design Line Glass Block: Special order product, allow 3-4 weeks to arrive.